Section 8 (housing): Earned Income Disallowance

-There is a provision for disabled people who have a Section 8 subsidized dwelling to have their rent frozen for a specified time if they are working part-time below a certain income level.
-This is called the Earned Income Disallowance or Earned Income Disregard (EID) and is stipulated under US 24 CFR 5.617, "Self-sufficiency incentives for persons with disabilities—Disallowance of increase in annual income".
+There was a provision for disabled people who have a Section 8 subsidized dwelling to have their rent frozen for a specified time if they are working part-time below a certain income level.
+This was called the Earned Income Disallowance or Earned Income Disregard (EID) and was stipulated under US 24 CFR 5.617, "Self-sufficiency incentives for persons with disabilities—Disallowance of increase in annual income".
 This was enacted as part of the Quality Housing and Work Responsibility Act of 1998 (QHWRA) (Sec.
 508(b); 42 U.S.C.
 1437a(d)).
-This requires Public Housing Authorities and some owners, in calculating rent, to temporarily "disregard" increased income earned when certain public housing residents and disabled participants in certain housing assistance programs return/go to work or job-related programs.
-The idea is to foster self-sufficiency for those who are on subsidies and disability and other assistance.
+This required PHAs and some owners, in calculating rent, to temporarily "disregard" increased income earned when certain public housing residents and disabled participants in certain housing assistance programs return/go to work or job-related programs.
+The idea was to foster self-sufficiency for those who are on subsidies and disability and other assistance.
+In 2023, HUD announced the elimination of the EID provision for new precipitants as part of implementing HOTMA.

+Criticism and Implementation Challenges

+The Housing Choice Voucher Program has been critiqued for its limited reach and administrative complexity.
+Nationally, only one in four income-eligible households receives a voucher due to constrained funding.
+In major metropolitan areas, waitlists can remain closed for years, with some applicants waiting over a decade.
+The Urban Institute notes that universal voucher expansion could "reduce poverty and racial disparities in housing," suggesting current program limits on equity goals.

+Landlord participation is another implementation challenge.
+Many landlords decline to accept vouchers because of issues like delayed inspections, administrative requirements, or uncertainty about timely payments.
+Some jurisdictions have enacted source‑of‑income protections that prohibit denying tenancy based on voucher status, but enforcement and landlord compliance vary widely by late 2022, only about 57% of voucher households were in jurisdictions with such laws.
+Consequently, voucher recipients may be concentrated in high‑poverty neighborhoods with limited access to transportation, education, and employment opportunities.

+Voucher holders also face significant barriers to geographic mobility, which may limit access to neighborhoods with higher-performing schools, lower crime rates, and greater economic opportunity.
+Although the program is intended to enable choice, recipients often encounter issues such as limited payment standards, landlord reluctance in higher‑opportunity areas, and administrative burdens that inhibit mobility.